esctrionsit/snphub_tutorial/content/Basic_Usage/seqmaker.md

 - **Replace homozygous/heterozygous?**: choose weather to change homozygous mutation only.

-- **Samples**: sample names are wanted here.
-For example, you could input `sample1,sample2,sample3`.
-Also, if a sample group has been defined by the administrator, which you could see in the `SampleInfo` panel, and all samples in a particular group are needed, you could use `#pre-defined-group-name-1` to add all of the samples in the group pre-defined-group-name1. **NOTE** that a hash mark is needed because the input shoud be **samples** rather than **groups**.
+- **Samples**: **sample names** are wanted here.
+There are three ways are avaliable to input:
+	- Pure sample name list.
+Sample names are divided by *,*, like `sample1,sample2,sample3`.
+	- Pure group list.
+Use a *#* before group name to transfer group into sample name list, like `#pre-defined-group-name-1,#pre-defined-group-name-2`.
+	- Mixed list.
+Something looks like `sample1,sample2,sample3,#pre-defined-group-name-1`.

 - **Region**: a region is wanted here.
 Input format should be `chr:from-to`, like `chr1A:1-100`.
-You could find the avaliable chromsomes and their length in `SampleInfo` panel.
+You could find all the avaliable chromsomes and their maximum length in `SampleInfo` panel.
 Also, gene name is acceptable.